AAdewunmi/OnlineLibraryManagementSystem/README.md

     3.3.
 Logout

-NOTE: You may need to press enter more than once after each command to continue, especially when taking input from the command line.
+NOTE: You may need to press ENTER more than once after each command to continue, when taking input from the command line.

 ### Here are screenshots of the application:
 #### 1. Main Menu